If you’re looking for information about nursing trends in 2021, you’ve come to the right place.

 Recent research from the Association of American Medical Colleges found that the United States could face a shortage of up to 55,200 primary care physicians by 2032, due in part to a growing, aging population.

 Without enough primary care physicians to care for the population, the demand for Family Nurse Practitioners will be high, especially in those states where FNPs have full practice authority.
-Back in 2018, the American Association of Nurse Practitioners (AANP) reported that the number of Nurse Practitioners reached an all-time high of 248,000.
+In March 2020, the American Association of Nurse Practitioners (AANP) reported that the number of Nurse Practitioners reached an all-time high of 290,000.
 We expect this number to continue to grow.

 3. A greater number of states will grant Nurse Practitioners full practice authority.

 As a further response to the primary care physician shortage, more states should begin to grant Nurse Practitioners the authority to practice independently.
-Currently, 22 states plus Washington D.C. grant nurse practitioners full practice authority, while other states require collaborative agreement with a supervising physician or have restrictions on practice.
+Currently, 26 states and U.S. territories grant nurse practitioners full practice authority, while other states require collaborative agreement with a supervising physician or have restrictions on practice.

-Given the pressing need for primary care providers, and the fact that both the National Academy of Medicine and the National Council of State Boards of Nursing recommend that states provide NPs full practice authority, the remaining 28 states have no good reason to continue to restrict Nurse Practitioners’ ability to practice primary care.
+Given the pressing need for primary care providers and the fact that both the National Academy of Medicine and the National Council of State Boards of Nursing recommend that states provide NPs full practice authority, there are increasing pressures on the remaining states to follow suit.

-The numbers are clear: both in the U.S. and globally, there is a shortage of Registered Nurses that is expected to intensify as the Baby Boomer population ages and the need for care providers grows.
-The good news is that this trend means there will be plenty of job openings for nurses.
+The numbers are clear: both in the U.S. and globally, there is a shortage of Registered Nurses that is expected to intensify as the Baby Boomer population ages, the need for care providers grows and health care workers continue to combat COVID-19.

-According to the Bureau of Labor Statistics, Registered Nursing is one of the top occupations for job growth through 2028, expected to grow by 12% (much faster than average).
-The BLS reports 371,500 new RN jobs will be added by the year 2028.
-Based on these projections, it is expected that the job outlook for Registered Nurses will be bright in 2020.
+Even pre-COVID, the Bureau of Labor Statistics had projected Registered Nursing to be one of the top occupations for job growth through 2028, expected to grow by 12% (much faster than average), and reported 371,500 new RN jobs will be added by the year 2028.

 6. Higher education degrees will become the norm.

 Several independent studies have shown that an increase in the number of RNs holding at least a BSN degree decreases the risk of patient mortality.
-With such strong evidence that more education leads to better patient outcomes, expect higher education nursing degrees to become the norm for Registered Nurses moving into 2020 and beyond.
+With such strong evidence that more education leads to better patient outcomes and nursing degrees trending upward, expect higher education to become the norm for Registered Nurses moving into 2021 and beyond.

 7. More states will join the enhanced Nurse Licensure Compact, making it easier for nurses to move across state lines.